micropython/micropython/docs/library/pyb.LED.rst

 .. method:: led.on()

-   Turn the LED on.
+   Turn the LED on, to maximum intensity.

 .. method:: led.toggle()

-   Toggle the LED between on and off.
+   Toggle the LED between on (maximum intensity) and off.
+If the LED is at non-zero intensity then it is considered "on" and toggle will turn it off.